-If you have been searching the internet looking for information or even inspiration on what to do about a serious driving offence, just stop doing that.
+If you have been searching the internet looking for information or even inspiration on what to do about a serious traffic offence or serious driving offence then just stop!

 Yes, he does specialise in representing people charged with ‘serious driving offences’.